richard-1257/alx-higher_level_programming/0x08-python-more_classes/README.md

     - Public class attribute `number_of_instances` that is initialized to `0`, incremented for each new instantiation, and decremened for each instance deletion.

 - 7. Change representation
+  - [7-rectangle.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x08-python-more_classes/7-rectangle.py): Python class that defines a rectangle.
+Builds on [6-rectangle.py](https://github.com/richard-1257/alx-higher_level_programming/blob/master/0x08-python-more_classes/6-rectangle.py) with:
+    - Public class attribute `class_symbol` that is initialized to `#` but can be any type - used as the symbol for string representation.

+- 8. Compare rectangles